Blobby-Boi/BlobbypassSPARK/README.md

-# So, appearently SPARKvue decided to take their app off the webstore.
+# > ⚠️ **Disclaimer:** So, appearently SPARKvue decided to take their app off the webstore.
 This webview is now patched unless you already had the app downloaded prior to them removing it.

 # BlobbypassSPARK
 ## SPARKvue Webview Exploit that uses BlobbypassXSS